josecl/cool-php-captcha/resources/tools/dictionary-import/README.txt

 This script reads an standard words file (one word per line) and saves a new word file with the format needed by the cool-php-capcha script.

-For prevent remote web access, the output file will be a PHP script and must have the .php extension
+To prevent remote web access, the output file will be a PHP script and must have the .php extension

 Usage: importwords.php <infile> <outfile>